Unexpected Burnout in Graduate School

 Mike finally mustered up the courage to have a meeting with his supervisor to discuss how to finish his thesis.

-With the support of his supervisor, Mike started to make progress and in 3 months he generated enough data to have a committee meeting.
+Over the next 3 months, Mike generated enough data to have a committee meeting.

-When Mike recounted his story at our group, he said that his daily habit of running gave him the energy and confidence to set up his daily plan at work and then actually stick to it.
+The daily habit of running gave him the confidence to set up his daily plan and then actually stick to it.

 Mike owed his progress not to the running itself, but to the fact that he had made a commitment to himself to take care of his health.